FunctionLab/selene/docs/source/overview/cli.md

     You can review the [section on samplers](#samplers-used-for-training-and-evaluation-optionally) for more information.
 - `cpu_n_threads`: Default is 1.
 The number of OpenMP threads used for parallelizing CPU operations in PyTorch.
 - `use_cuda`: Default is False.
-Specify whether CUDA GPUs are available for torch to use during training.
+Specify whether CUDA-enabled GPUs are available for torch to use during training.
 - `data_parallel`: Default is False.
 Specify whether multiple GPUs are available for torch to use during training.
 - `logging_verbosity`: Default is 2.
 Possible values are `{0, 1, 2}
 `.
 Sets the logging verbosity level: